mavlink/mavlink-devguide/en/services/opendroneid.md

 The mandatory message set vary from region to region.
 Please see the [summary](https://github.com/opendroneid/opendroneid-core-c#comparison).

-The standards require that the data contained in any broadcasted/published message (on the air/internet) is not older than 1 second (e.g. the location data, timestamps etc.).
+The standards require that the data contained in the [LOCATION](#OPEN_DRONE_ID_LOCATION) message (on the air/internet) is not older than 1 second (e.g. the location data, timestamp etc.).
+No requirement exists in the standards for the freshness of the operator location/altitude data nor for the full timestamp in the [SYSTEM](#OPEN_DRONE_ID_SYSTEM) message.
+However, it is recommended to keep the content of these data fields no older than 1 second.

 To be compliant in different regions and receive certification acceptance, the UAS as a complete entity must obey the above timing restrictions.
 Although popular autopilot SW stacks will be verified to be capable of this, the compliance testing will have been done using a certain set of HW/SW components.
 Any deviation from this set, will require the integrator of the UAS to consider the combination of the above requirements when deciding the internal update rates for each component in the MAVLink network, generating data for the RID transmitter component.

 It must be expected that there will be some delays from e.g. the GCS sending a System message via the flight controller to the RID transmitter component.
-The RID transmitter component will gather this data plus data from other messages together and generate the final message data set, which is broadcasted on the air.
+The RID transmitter component will gather this data plus data from other messages together and generate the final message data set, which is broadcast over the air.
 Each of these components will be running on their own update and forward/relay cycle and can thus introduce delays.
 I.e. running everything at exactly one second cycles, probably will lead to violations of the data "freshness" requirement.
 But going to the other extreme of forcing all messages to be at 10+ Hz would likely lead to unnecessary airwave noise on the (Command and Control) C2 link/Wi-Fi/Bluetooth spectrum.
-Some suitable balance of refresh rates for each component involved must be found.
+Components are expected to tune refresh rates to ensure compliance, without saturating internal communication links.

 RID broadcasting using Bluetooth 4 Legacy Advertising introduces additional complexity to this.
 For Bluetooth 5 or Wi-Fi Beacon/NaN, all messages are packed together and broadcast in a single advertisement by the RID transmitter component.